 What is International Day of People with Disability?

-As 3 December nears, we’d like to draw your attention to why we believe IDPwD should be marked on every calendar, and how you can get involved.
+This year the UN’s Educational, Scientific, and Cultural Organisation (UNESCO)has introduced a week-long programme from November 25 to December 3, to enhance the commemoration.
+The objective?
+Building a “Sustainable post-COVID-19 world by and for persons with disabilities”.
+As December 3rd nears, we’d like to explain why we believe IDPwD should be marked on every calendar, and how you can get involved.

 Why was International Day of People with Disability established?